Vueling

 How We Handle Vueling Differently

 We submit directly to Vueling's claims department in Barcelona, citing the specific ECJ precedent that applies.
 For ATC-related rejections, we request the specific NATS/ENAIRE disruption log for the flight date to verify whether the restriction was genuine.
-If Vueling rejects, we escalate to AESA's ADR scheme — Spanish regulatory enforcement is relatively strong, and Vueling's compliance rate at ADR stage exceeds 70%.
+If Vueling rejects, we escalate to AESA's ADR scheme — Spanish regulatory enforcement is relatively strong, and Vueling's ADR process is available for escalation.

 02Common Vueling Disruptions